VIKASNI-S/Deep-Learning-Lab/Lab-5/README.md

 Optimization algorithms

-CNN architecture and hyperparameters
+CNN hyperparameters

 Transfer learning

-Fine-tuning with MobileNetV2
+MobileNetV2 fine-tuning

-Model & Evaluation
+5-fold cross-validation

+Methodology

-Multiple configurations are trained and compared based on their performance.
-5-fold cross-validation is used to identify the best-performing configuration, which is then evaluated on an independent test set.
+Different CNN configurations are trained and evaluated using validation performance.
+MobileNetV2 is used for transfer learning and fine-tuning.
+The best configuration is selected using 5-fold cross-validation and then evaluated on an independent test set.

 Dataset

-Oxford-IIIT Pet Dataset
+Oxford-IIIT Pet Dataset — 37 cat and dog breed classes.

-37 pet categories

-RGB images

-Input size: 224×224×3

 Technologies

 Python

-TensorFlow / Keras
+TensorFlow/Keras

 NumPy

+Pandas

+Scikit-learn

 Matplotlib

-Scikit-learn

-Objective

-The main objective is to understand how different training strategies, regularization methods, optimization techniques, and transfer learning approaches affect CNN performance.

-Course/Experiment: CNN Training and Optimization
-Dataset: Oxford-IIIT Pet Dataset
+Seaborn

+Evaluation

+Models are evaluated using:

+Accuracy

+Precision

+Recall

+F1-score

+Confusion Matrix

+Results

+The final results and comparisons are provided in the results/ directory.